 Access Support Network | Monterey County | $541,201

-Monterey Community Response Team (CRT) will respond to Substance Use Disorder (SUD) and other mental health crises with compassion and practical solutions by mobilizing community and peer resources alongside law enforcement.
-CRT will divert people in need toward healthcare and supportive services rather than incarceration, resulting in improved health outcomes and social justice.
+The purpose of the Monterey Community Response Team is to respond to substance use disorder and other mental health crises with compassion and practical solutions, by mobilizing community and peer resources alongside law enforcement.
+It is intended to improve health outcomes and promote social justice by diverting people in need toward healthcare and supportive services rather than incarceration.

 Alliance for Community Wellness | Alameda | $516,001

-The Alliance for Community Wellness will develop a multidisciplinary Mobile Assessment and Transportation Unit that will co-respond with officers in the community to divert people with mental illness and SUD who are arrested for misdemeanors away from the criminal justice system to a navigation center for respite and supportive services.
+The Alliance for Community Wellness is using the grant to develop a multidisciplinary Mobile Assessment and Transportation Unit.
+By co-responding with officers in the community, the team seeks to divert people with mental illness and SUD who are arrested for misdemeanors away from the criminal justice system to a navigation center for respite and supportive services.

 Chinatown Service Center | Los Angeles County| $156,630

-The Chinatown Service Center (CSC) will provide telehealth iPads to the Monterey Park Police Department, and within two school districts.
-The tablets will connect directly to CSC clinicians trained in de-escalation, to assist with mental health crises.
+The Chinatown Service Center (CSC) project design is to provide telehealth iPads to the Monterey Park Police Department and within two school districts.
+The tablets connect directly to CSC clinicians trained in de-escalation, to assist with mental health crises.
 The purpose is to prevent or reduce risk of justice involvement for youth and adults.

 Lags Recovery Centers, Inc. | Santa Barbara County| $565,300

-LAGS Recovery Centers, Inc. is providing a mobile mental wellness team to work on the streets of Santa Maria and Lompoc, working alongside local agencies to do wellness checks on individuals experiencing homelessness, including those recently discharged from the ER or hospital, older adults, and youth.
-The objectives are to reduce the number of crises associated with chronic homelessness in public spaces and increasing wellness.
+LAGS Recovery Centers, Inc. has designed a mobile mental wellness team to work, alongside local agencies, on the streets of Santa Maria and Lompoc to do wellness checks on people experiencing homelessness, including those recently discharged from the ER or hospital, elderly, and youth.
+The objectives are to reduce the number of crises and increase wellness check-ups.

 Mental Health Association of San Francisco (MHASF) | San Francisco County | $530,000